MicheleTodeschini/db-university/scheme.md

 ## Departments

-- Philosophy
+- id
-- Computer_Engeneering
+- name
-- Viticulture and Oenology
+- Address
-- Humanistic_fields
+- Degree

 ## Degree

+- id
-- Cyber_security
+- Course
-- Enology
+- Remote_or_onsite
-- HR
+- Years_of_durations
-- Classic_literature
+- which_building

 ## Courses

-- System_engeneering_1
-- Human_rights
+- id
-- Latin_literature
+- number_of_students
+- is_open <!--Meaning if an entry test is needed-->
-- Wine_and_territory
+- teacher_id

 ## Teacher

 - id
 - Name
 - Lastname
-- Courses
+- Subject

 ## Student